sam-roth/naive-indent.el/docs/README.md

 # Usage

 Toggle the minor mode using `M-x naive-indent-minor-mode`.
-You can also use the functions mapped by the major mode directly:
+You can also use the functions mapped by the minor mode directly:

 * **`(naive-indent-backtab)`**